 How to send application materials

-Students must submit all application materials online through the Common Application.
+Students must submit all application materials online through the Common Application or Universal College Application.

-Common Application Materials, including the transcript, School Report, guidance counselor recommendation, and teacher recommendations can be sent online through the Common Application or via postal mail.
+Common Application and Universal College Application Materials, including the transcript, school report, guidance counselor recommendation, and teacher recommendations can be sent online through the Common Application or Universal College Application, or via postal mail.

 Official Standardized Testing must be on an official high school transcript sent from a guidance counselor or sent directly from a testing agency.